1994 Atlantic hurricane season: Other systems

-October subtropical cyclone

-A weak and broad frontal low absorbed the remnants of Tropical Depression Ten in the central Gulf of Mexico.
+On September 30, a weak and broad frontal low absorbed the remnants of Tropical Depression Ten in the southeastern Gulf of Mexico.
 The Weather Prediction Center identified the system as a subtropical storm on October 1.
-The subtropical storm moved across Florida and the Southeastern United States on October 2 and 3; when it reached the Atlantic Coast, it became an extratropical frontal wave.
-However, the National Hurricane Center does not confirm the existence of the subtropical cyclone.
+The system moved across Florida and the Southeastern United States on October 2 and October 3; when it reached the Atlantic Coast, it became an extratropical frontal wave.
+The National Hurricane Center could not confirm whether the system had developed subtropical characteristics.
+Heavy rains fell over parts of the Florida Panhandle, Georgia, and South Carolina.
+In Florida, rough seas left minor coastal flooding and beach erosion, while also necessitating the rescue of 18 people from capsizing vessels.
+At least four tornadoes occurred in the state, Damage to homes occurred near Callahan and near Shady Grove.
+Rainfall led to flooding in low-lying areas and along some roads, leaving about $1 million in damage.
+Heavy precipitation over southern Georgia inundated portions of several roads and streets.
+Additionally, an F2 tornado in St. Marys destroyed ten homes and overturned five mobile homes.
+In South Carolina, up to 11.24 in of rain fell at Hilton Head Island, damaging property and infrastructure in Beaufort County alone.
+Heavy rains and rough seas also caused damaging flooding in Charleston County.

-Christmas nor'easter

-In addition to the seven named storms, a nor'easter formed in late December.
-As it entered the warm waters of the Gulf Stream in the Atlantic Ocean, it began to rapidly intensify, exhibiting signs of tropical development, including the formation of an eye.
+After the season had officially ended, a Late December nor'easter developed from an area of low pressure in the southeast Gulf of Mexico.
+As the system entered the warm Gulf Stream waters of the Atlantic, it began to rapidly intensify, and also began exhibiting signs of tropical development, including the formation of an eye.
 It attained a pressure of 970 millibars on December 23 and 24, and after moving northward, it came ashore near New York City on Christmas Eve.
-However, due to the uncertain nature of the storm, the National Hurricane Center (NHC) did not classify it as a tropical cyclone.
+However, due to the uncertain nature of the storm, the National Hurricane Center did not classify it as a tropical cyclone.

 Storm names

-During the season the following names were used for tropical storms, that formed within the north Atlantic Ocean.
-These were the same names that had been used during the 1988 season except for Gordon and Joyce, which replaced Gilbert and Joan.
-The name Gordon was used for the first time this year.
-Despite Gordon's high death toll and the extensive damage it did, Haiti did not send a representative to the WMO at their meeting the next year; as a result, the name "Gordon" was not retired.
-As a result, there were no names retired from this list of names and it was subsequently reused during the 2000 season.
+The following list of names was used for named storms that formed in the north Atlantic in 1994.
+This is the same list used for the 1988 season, except for Gordon and Joyce, which replaced Gilbert and Joan after that season.
+A storm was named Gordon for the first time in 1994.
+No names were retired from this list following the season, thus it was used again for the 2000 season.

 Season effects

 This is a table of all of the storms that formed in the 1994 Atlantic hurricane season.
-It includes their duration, names, landfall(s)—denoted by bold location names—damage, and death totals.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still related to that storm.
-Damage and deaths include totals while the storm was extratropical or a wave or low, and all of the damage figures are in 1994 USD.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1994 USD.